 sudo lshw -html>myhardware.html

-When I ran it, this command even detected the mini-SD card on the BlackBerry phone I have charging on a USB port!
+When I ran it, this command even detected and reported on the micro-SD card on my phone I had charging on a USB port!

 Theme music for the Going Linux podcast is generously provided by Mark Blasco. http://www.podcastthemes.com

 Going Linux Podcast by Larry Bushey is licensed under a Creative Commons Attribution 4.0 International License.